GustaMagik/RSA_Security_Token/README.md

 	This value can be calculated manually (use http://www.mobilefish.com/services/big_number_equation/big_number_equation.php) or the C program constant_gen.c located at RSA_Security_Token\VHDL_code\Version_B\RSA_Security_Token_USB_Version\rsa_512\trunk\src can be used.

 	3c.
 In the case of Version B, it is recommended that the RSA keys and R_C values are tested with the included test bench RSA_512_tb.
-Note that you will have to manually calculate what the result of signing the message with your chosen keyes should be (use http://www.mobilefish.com/services/big_number_equation/big_number_equation.php) for the self-test functionallity to work correctly in stage 2
+Note that you will have to manually calculate what the result of signing the message with your chosen keys should be (use http://www.mobilefish.com/services/big_number_equation/big_number_equation.php) for the self-test functionallity to work correctly in stage 2

 4. Set up other misc. generics to your specific needs